Harrisburg Area Community College

 College in Harrisburg, Pennsylvania, U.S.

-HACC, Central Pennsylvania's Community College, (HACC) is a public community college in Harrisburg, Pennsylvania.
+HACC, Central Pennsylvania's Community College, (HACC) is a public community college in Harrisburg, Pennsylvania, United States.
 HACC is accredited by the Middle States Commission on Higher Education.
 HACC serves 17,000 degree-seeking students, as well as more than 8,300 remedial and workforce development students.
 The college has more than 100,000 alumni.

 History

 HACC, Central Pennsylvania's Community College, became the first community college in Pennsylvania on February 14, 1964.
-HACC is the largest community college in Pennsylvania and serves students at its Gettysburg, Harrisburg, Lancaster, Lebanon and York campuses.
-The HACC faculty voted to form a union in April 2022.

 In 2005, Harrisburg Area Community College adopted the name HACC, Central Pennsylvania's Community College.
 While Harrisburg Area Community College remains the college's full legal name, the college registered the legal alias "HACC, Central Pennsylvania's Community College", in 2007 and began using that name almost exclusively.

+The HACC faculty voted to form a union in April 2022.

 Campuses

-HACC's Gettysburg Campus

-HACC's Gettysburg Campus is located at 731 Old Harrisburg Road Gettysburg, PA 17325.

-HACC's Harrisburg Campus

-HACC's Harrisburg Campus is located at One HACC Drive Harrisburg, PA 17110 (down the road from the Pennsylvania Farm Show Complex & Expo Center).
-The campus includes the Bruce E. Cooper Student Center, the Rose Lehrman Arts Center, and Midtown Trade and Technology Center ("Midtown Campus").

-HACC's Lancaster Campus

-HACC's Lancaster Campus is located at 1641 Old Philadelphia Pike Lancaster, PA 17602.

-HACC's Lebanon Campus

-HACC's Lebanon Campus is located at 735 Cumberland Street, Lebanon PA 17042.

-HACC's York Campus

-HACC's York Campus is located at 2010 Pennsylvania Ave York, PA 17404.
+The college has five campuses in central Pennsylvania: